slact/nchan/README.md

   context: server, location, if
   > send GET request to internal location (which may proxy to an upstream server) for authorization of ap ublisher or subscriber request.
 A 200 response authorizes the request, a 403 response forbids it.

-- **nchan_delete_oldest_received_message** `[ on | off ]`
-  default: `off`
-  context: http, server, location
-  legacy name: push_delete_oldest_received_message
-  > When enabled, as soon as the oldest message in a channel's message queue has been received by a subscriber, it is deleted -- provided there are more than push_min_message_buffer_length messages in the channel's message buffer.
-Recommend avoiding this directive as it violates subscribers' assumptions of GET request idempotence.

 - **nchan_max_message_buffer_length** `[ <number> ]`
   default: `10`
   context: http, server, location